 The Fail-Safe Clock Monitor (FSCM) allows the device to continue operating should the external oscillator fail.
-The FSCM is enabled by setting the FCMEN bit in the Configuration Words.
+The FSCM is enabled by setting the FCMEN bit in Configuration Word 1.
 The FSCM is applicable to all external Oscillator modes (LP, XT, HS, ECL, ECM, ECH and Secondary Oscillator).